ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 The following instructions will guide you through installing the ``ansible`` package with your preferred distribution's package manager.

 .. note:: For maintainers wanting to add distributions not mentioned within the guide, install instructions are included here only for distributions with reasonably up to date version of ``ansible`` and follow Ansible policies and version constraints.
-The distribution MUST ensure that ``ansible-core`` and ``ansible`` are synced.
+The distribution MUST ensure that ``ansible-core`` and ``ansible`` versions are kept in sync.
 Maintainers MUST include a way to contact them with their instructions here and are encouraged to join the `Ansible Packaging <https://matrix.to/#/#packaging:ansible.com>`_ matrix room.

 .. contents::
   :local: